richasiya/video-streaming-application-withfamily/README.md

 # video-streaming-application-withfamily

-Media streaming platform(withfamily) built with Django.
+Video streaming application(withfamily) built with Django.
 It supports movies, web series, short films, and podcasts, with user profiles, watch history, and a subscription model (free/basic/premium).
 Payments are integrated via Razorpay.

 ## Features
 - Content library with categories and access levels